mponce0/SystemTools/src-content/representations.md

   }  | 125 |  7D | 175            ~  | 126 |  7E | 176
 ```

+> *Exercise:*
-Exercise: write a C program that would genereate exactly this output.
+    write a C program that would genereate an output exactly like the table shown above.

 ---